edba5/Horseman/README.md

 ![](https://nyc3.digitaloceanspaces.com/cerulean/screenshots/2022/06/Screen%20Shot%202022-06-25%20at%2018.59.43.png)

-# 🐴 Horseman, the headless CMS
+# 🐴 Horseman, the headless CMS EB

 Horseman is a headless CMS thats powered by Cloudflare KV and the Cache API.
 Using DurableObjects to ensure data indexes are valid and up to date.